matthewwithanm/django-imagekit/docs/advanced_usage/optimizing.rst

 template tags.
 Unlike ImageSpecFields, which automatically register all the possible source images with the spec you define, the template tags ("generateimage" and "thumbnail") let you use any spec with any source.
+Therefore, in order to generate the appropriate files using the ``generateimages`` management command, you'll need to first register a source group that represents all of the sources you wish to use with the corresponding specs.
+See :ref:`source-groups` for more information.

 __ https://docs.djangoproject.com/en/dev/ref/files/storage/